Mixed-configuration approximation for multiorbital systems out of equilibrium: Conclusions

 We also addressed a prototype nonequilibrium setup consisting of the aforementioned two-orbital layer sandwiched between metallic contacts at different chemical potentials, creating a constant bias voltage.
 Starting from a polarized state, we observe charge flowing from the initially more occupied orbital into the other as the bias exceeds the band gap.
 When the voltage approaches twice the gap, the orbital occupations converge towards each other and the polarization diminishes.

-There are still several aspects that must be addressed for this approach to be applicable to realistic materials.
+There are still several aspects that must be addressed for this approach to make it applicable for more complex settings in realistic materials modelling.
 First, extending the procedure described in Eqs.~\eqref{eq:conditional_probs_2orb} to~\eqref{eq:total_probs_2orb} to the case of three (and more) orbitals requires incorporating the joint probability of two orbitals being in a specific configuration.
 This necessitates accounting for the correlation probabilities between these orbitals.
-Second, in materials with two or more particles on the correlated orbitals, spin-flip and pair-hopping terms become relevant.
-Extending the present configuration-based approach to capture these effects is nontrivial.
-One possible direction is to generalize the method using a "cumulant'' expansion, following the ideas in Refs.~\cite{kubo.62,sh.we.80}, in which "connected clusters'' involving spin degrees of freedom on different orbitals are explicitly considered.
+Second, in materials with two or more particles per atom, spin-flip and pair-hopping terms might become relevant.
+As for now, it seems that extending the present configuration-based approach to capture these effects is nontrivial.
+In addition, the case of degenerate orbitals must be improved.
+One possible solution to this aspect is to generalize the method using a "cumulant" expansion, following the ideas in Refs.~\cite{kubo.62,sh.we.80}, in which "connected clusters" involving spin degrees of freedom on different orbitals are explicitly considered.
 Work in this direction is currently underway.

 In summary, the approach presented here represents a first step towards the description of the nonequilibrium behavior of realistic lattice systems directly in the frequency domain.
+It is worth noting that, while the MCA-AMEA method has moderate computational costs, its main significance lies in enabling the direct study of nonequilibrium steady states in quantum systems, a regime that, to the best of our knowledge, is not easily accessible to quantum Monte Carlo at the present stage (an exception is steady-state inchworm, which is however computationally very expensive).
 In future work, we will extend the MCA scheme to systems with more than two orbitals, e.g., the full SrVO$_3$ layer of Ref.~\cite{ba.as.16}.
 Furthermore, we plan to explore new geometries and driving conditions.
 One direction is to apply a static electric field in the plane of the layer rather than perpendicular to it.
 Another is to study heterostructures composed of multiple parallel layers under constant bias.
 These extensions will test the versatility of our approach and bring us closer to modeling nonequilibrium phenomena in realistic materials.